How to apply for Medicine A100

-This is a gateway route into Medicine for applicant from some under-represented groups.
+This is a gateway route into Medicine for applicants from some under-represented groups.
 This course offers standard medical training with the addition of a Foundation Year and is open to applicant with a Home fee status school-leavers only.

 We encourage applications from mature applicants: either recent graduates or people who wish to change career.
 Applicants should have some experience of recent academic study or certificated continuing professional development (usually within the last 5 years).

 Mature learners who do not meet standard academic requirements from their earlier school-leaving and/or university qualifications may undertake an Access to HE diploma.
 Please note that we only accept Access to HE Diploma (Medicine) qualifications that comply with the Quality Assurance Agency for HE (QAA)’s subject descriptor for medicine.
 Please check with the college that the diploma complies with the subject descriptor before you enrol, as we will not accept other Access diplomas for entry to medicine.